ipfs/js-ipfs/README.md

   * **Perform code reviews**.
 More eyes will help (a) speed the project along, (b) ensure quality, and (c) reduce possible future bugs.
   * Take a look at go-ipfs and some of the planning repositories or issues: for instance, the [libp2p spec](https://github.com/ipfs/specs/pull/19).
 Contributions here that would be most helpful are **top-level comments** about how it should look based on our understanding.
 Again, the more eyes the better.
   * **Add tests**.
 There can never be enough tests.
-  * **Contribute to the [FAQ repository](https://github.com/ipfs/faq/issues)** with any questions you have about IPFS or any of the relevant technology.
-A good example would be asking, 'What is a merkledag tree?'.
-If you don't know a term, odds are, someone else doesn't either.
-Eventually, we should have a good understanding of where we need to improve communications and teaching together to make IPFS and IPN better.

 ### Want to hack on IPFS?